 - "The Gospels" - Lisa Barnett - the incumbent at Scaynes Hill, near Haywards Heath

 - "The New Testament Letters" - Rory Graham - an associate Vicar in Hailsham

 Papers for each session (in PDF format, 6 sides each) are now available for download (just follow the instructions on the right of this page) and printed copies are available from our online store.
-Local churches will also be able to download audio tracks (in MP3 format) soon.
+Local churches can also download audio tracks in MP3 format.